joeschmoe-dev/qode/README.md

 - **Tailwind CDN** — No build pipeline needed for a portfolio project.
 Styles load instantly.
 - **Single Python file backend** — All routes and prompts in one file.
 Easy to read, modify, and deploy.
 - **`response_format` enforcement** — The OpenAI API parameter that forces JSON-only output is the single most important reliability improvement for structured AI responses.
 - **No test execution** — Evaluation is AI-based, not automated.
 The AI judges correctness based on the problem description and the user's code.
-This keeps the setup simple — no sandboxing, no test runner infrastructure.
+This keeps the setup simple.
+That means no sandboxing, no test runner infrastructure, just free and private studying.